 How Do I Get Started?

-The Office of Student Financial Aid Financial Aid will send you an offer letter notifying you of aid offered, including Federal Work Study.
-Once your aid package is completed, login to myZou to view and accept your award and other financial aid offers.
+Student Financial Aid will send you an offer letter notifying you of aid offered, including Federal Work-Study.
+Once your aid package is completed, login to myZou to view and accept FWS and other financial aid offers.

 What Kinds of Jobs are Available?

 There are hundreds of positions offered by numerous campus departments, each providing vital learning and work experiences outside of the classroom.
-Students are not required to choose a job within their academic major, but are strongly encouraged to select positions which will offer relevant work experience in a career field they wish to pursue after graduation.
+Students are encouraged to select positions which will offer relevant work experience in a career field they wish to pursue after graduation.

-On the work study site you will see a wide variety of job titles; however, all student positions fall into one of eight broad Human Resource Services categories: Peer Learning Assistant, Student Assistant Clerical, Student Assistant Crafts & Services, Student Assistant Information Technology, Student Assistant Paraprofessional, Student Assistant Research, Student Assistant Teaching and Student Assistant Technical.
+All student positions fall into one of eight broad Human Resource Services categories: Peer Learning Assistant, Student Assistant Clerical, Student Assistant Crafts & Services, Student Assistant Healthcare, Student Assistant Information Technology, Student Assistant Paraprofessional, Student Assistant Research, Student Assistant Teaching and Student Assistant Technical.

-There are also community service-based work study positions that provide tutoring services to children in Columbia.
-To learn more about these programs and positions, please visit the Jumpstart and A Way With Words & Numbers sites.
+There are also community service-based work-study positions that provide tutoring services to children in Columbia.
+To learn more about these programs and positions, please visit the Jumpstart site.
+You can also watch this Jumpstart recruitment video.

-The MU Career Center helps students identify and find a position that fits their interests.
-There are plenty of positions you may choose from, but jobs are selected on a first-come, first-serve basis.
-We recommend you select a position during the summer before fall semester begins.
-Students must select a position and earn wages prior to the first week of October in order to keep their Federal Work Study award and remain eligible for the next year.
+The MU Career Center helps students identify and find positions that fit their interests.
+There are plenty of positions you may choose from; however, we recommend you select a position during the summer before fall semester begins.

 To search for positions, please do the following: